X01XX/risc-v-memory-management/README.txt

 ./rv main.e

-# rv: A RISK-V emulator, that can run on some Windows annd Linux systems.
+# rv: A RISK-V assembler language compiler emulator, that can run on some Windows and Linux systems.
 #
 # By Anthony J. Dos Reis.
 #